3 Ways Arthritis Sufferers Benefit from Electric Wheelchairs

 Arthritis is the leading cause of disability and loss of mobility in America.1 However, many people who suffer from arthritis find that using a power wheelchair can sometimes make it easier to live with arthritis on a daily basis.

 Millions of arthritis sufferers experience fatigue, stiffness, pain and limitations in their personal mobility everyday.
 And though some arthritis patients get relief from mild exercise, medications and/or walkers and wheelchairs, there are others who might benefit from an electric wheelchair.2

 Power Wheelchairs: Help for Arthritis Patients

 The discomfort of arthritis can severely disrupt essential, mobility-related activities of daily living.
 Whether it's rheumatoid arthritis, osteoarthritis or any of the other more than 100 conditions associated with arthritis, a power wheelchair can potentially make a real difference in the quality of life.

-A few of the many ways power chairs may help are briefly described below.
+Here are a few of the many ways power chairs may help those with arthritis.

 Living with arthritis doesn't have to mean the end of an independent life.
-Call Hoveround at 800-542-7236 and learn if a power chair might be your best solution for more comfortable living with arthritis.
+Call us today at 800-542-7236 and learn if a power chair might be your best solution to be more comfortable living with arthritis.

 This article is for informational purposes only and is not intended to replace professional medical advice.
 Every situation is unique.
 Hoveround makes no guarantee of benefits or the extent of coverage for specific claims.
 Please consult individual insurance plans and/or a Medicare-approved healthcare provider for details.